maheshsabnis/DXC_Blazor_Traning/readme.md

 # Creating Component
 1. Standard Components
+	- Microsoft.AspNetCore.Components
+		- ComponentBase
+			- INteractive UI Object Model with ready-to-use eco-system
+				- UI with Property-System and Event-System
+				- Property-System provides a mechanism to read/write data from and to the UI element
-	- InputText, InputNumber, InputCheck, InputRadio, InputTextArea, etc
+					- Provides a familer experience like Server-side coding , InputTextArea, etc
 		- Data Binding Attributes
 			- @bind-value="[Property-OF-THE-COMPONENT]"
 	- EditForm
 		- The Blazor 'form' component.
-This will map itself with HTML form
+L form
 			- Model property, used to load and bind the CLR object aka entity class on Form
 			- The OnValidSubmit event to submit the form
 	- DataAnnotationValidator